bmkramer/ukb_project_oa_monitoring/README.md

 ## Workflow description

-The SQL scripts in this repository, when run in the COKI Google Big Query environment as described above, each generate an intermediate table in Google Big Query with the results of that particular query for each record in the dataset (bibliographic metadata, open access classfication, etc).
-The final SQL script combines all intermediate files by matching on DOIs.
+The SQL scripts in this repository, when run in the COKI Google Big Query environment as described above, generate temporary intermediate tables in Google Big Query with the results of that particular query (bibliographic metadata, open access classfication, etc) added to the dataset created in the previous step.
 The resulting final dataset containing all variables can then be exported from Google Big Query as csv or JSON file.

 All scripts are annotated to explain the different parts of the code. [in progress]